How to get here

 If you are using sat nav please enter the postcode GU2 9PL.

 Guildford is on the main line between London Waterloo and Portsmouth.
-Half-hourly train services run from Guildford to Waterloo, with journey times of 40 minutes.
-For further information, call National Rail Enquiries on 08457 484950.
+Half-hourly train services run from Guildford to Waterloo, with journey times of around 40 minutes.
+For further information, go to the National Rail website.

-Bus: Stagecoach have taken over from Arriva and now the number 1 and 17 runs between the station and the university rather than the Arriva 27 and 37.
+Bus: Stagecoach have taken over from Arriva and now the number 1 and 17 runs between the station and the various university locations.
 The earliest service is at approximately 6am and the last bus is just before midnight.
 On Sundays there is a reduced service.
-For further information, call Traveline on 0871 200 2233.

 Taxi: From main (eastern) exit.